Ruth Howes: Research and career

 Howes began her career in academia as a visiting assistant physics professor at the University of Oklahoma from 1971 to 1972.
 She then served as an adjunct instructor at Oklahoma City University from 1972 to 1976.
 In 1976, she joined the faculty at Ball State University, becoming the university’s first female physics professor.
 She was later named the George and Frances Ball Distinguished Professor of Physics and Astronomy in 1991.

-Howes was a fierce advocate of the importance of science in directing national security policy.
+Howes was an advocate of the importance of science in directing national security policy.
 In 1984, on a sabbatical from Ball State University, she was selected as a William C. Foster Fellow at the US Arms Control and Disarmament Agency.
 From 1987 to 1992, Howes served as director of the Center for Global Security Studies at Ball State University.
 She published a guest editorial on nuclear physics in the International Journal on World Peace in 1988, in which she discussed how nations can realistically reduce the threat of nuclear warfare.
 Howes was elected as a Fellow of the American Physical Society in 1992 for the influential role that her ballistic missile research played in the negotiations for START I, a crucial disarmament agreement between the U.S. and Soviet Union signed in 1991.
-Her later research, specifically an article she co-authored on the “Technical Debate Over Patriot Performance In the Gulf War, also influenced national security policy.
-Her research demonstrated that video analysis suggests that the Patriot PAC-2 theater missile had a success rate close to 0% in the war, despite claims by the U.S. Army that the Patriot PAC-2 theater missile had a 61% success rate in the war and a 100% success rate in testing.
-On May 4, 1999, Dr. David C. Wright (MIT) cited her research before the U.S. Senate Committee on Foreign Relations Hearing “Ballistic Missiles: Threat and Response.”
-Using her work as evidence that weapons may seem successful in testing and fail in reality, Wright argued that the United States was not ready to deploy ballistic missiles weapons, significantly aiding U.S. and Russian disarmament.
+Her later research, specifically an article she co-authored on the "Technical Debate Over Patriot Performance In the Gulf War," also influenced national security policy.
+Her research demonstrated that video analysis suggested that the Patriot PAC-2 theater missile had a success rate close to 0% in the war, despite claims by the U.S. Army that the Patriot PAC-2 theater missile had a 61% success rate in the war and a 100% success rate in testing.
+On May 4, 1999, Dr. David C. Wright cited her research before the U.S. Senate Committee on Foreign Relations Hearing "Ballistic Missiles: Threat and Response."
+Using her work as evidence that weapons may seem successful in testing and fail in reality, Wright argued that the United States was not ready to deploy ballistic missile weapons, significantly aiding U.S. and Russian disarmament.

-Throughout her career, Howes was particularly devoted to advancing science education.
-Drawn to Ball State by the opportunity to develop a “Colloquium in Science and Math” course for non-science majors, Howes was determined to improve science education for all students.
-While teaching this course, she earned the nickname, “Madame Ruth, Psychic to the Stars” at Ball State University.
+Throughout her career, Howes was devoted to advancing science education.
+Drawn to Ball State by the opportunity to develop a "Colloquium in Science and Math" course for non-science majors, Howes was determined to improve science education for all students.
+While teaching this course, she earned the nickname, "Madame Ruth, Psychic to the Stars," at Ball State University.